 - Teammates believe and behave as separate and independent‐minded team members.

-- Teammates believe: “I am right, and you had better listen to me.”
+- They believe: “I am right, and you had better listen to me.”

-- Teammates believe there is not enough (scarcity, or 1+1=1.5), so they fight to get what they think is rightfully theirs.
+- Teammates believe there is not enough (scarcity, or 1+1=1.5), so they attack [lower loop of Choice Model] to get what they think is rightfully theirs.